 All those extra features, however, make it a little bit complicated to get to grips with, at least initially.
 All the important features are tucked away under sub-menus, and sometimes it can get a little bit annoying.
 Overall, the whole UI is a lot more complex.

-Logitech Gaming Software, on the other hand, is a lot more cleaner, simpler and easy-to-navigate tool.
-Sure it’s old, and it’s age shows in the way the UI looks, but everything you need is right there in front of you.
-Whether it is changing the DPI real quick or remapping a few buttons on your mouse, LGS gets the job done hassle-free.
+On the other hand, Logitech Gaming Software is a cleaner, simpler and easy-to-navigate tool.
+Sure it’s old, and its age shows in the UI’s appearance, but everything you need is right there in front of you.
+Whether changing the DPI real quick or remapping a few buttons on your mouse, LGS gets the job done hassle-free.

 So, if you’re not too much into design, LGS is a quick, easy and reliable way to get your mouse to work as it should.
 If you prefer a more modern look, G-Hub is the way to go.

 Being the newer software of the two, G-hub has a lot more features than LGS.
 While both the software do the same thing except for a different UI, the G-Hub has a few tricks up its sleeves.